CMPUT 201: Practical Programming Methodology (Fall 2024, all sections)

 2. Term work policies:

-• Submissions will NOT be accepted after the corresponding due date, for all quizzes and lab exercises:
+• Submissions will NOT be accepted after the corresponding due date, for all quizzes, lab exercises and assignment:

 • all quizzes are done in eClass;

-• all lab exercises are submitted to appropriate pages in eClass.
+• all lab exercises and assignment are submitted to your GitHub.

 • Lab demo: